Course Title: Apply techniques to produce video art

 Pre-requisites and Co-requisites

-This unit describes the skills and knowledge required to use techniques, materials and equipment for the production of video art.
-The unit covers general knowledge and the application of basic techniques.
+This course covers the skills and knowledge required to use techniques, materials and equipment for the production of video art.
+The course covers general knowledge and the application of basic techniques.

 National Codes, Titles, Elements and Performance Criteria